 “I believe that John Harmon and the African American Chamber need to, ought to issue an apology to Congressman Donald Payne.
 They need to issue an apology to the Cannabis Regulatory Commission,” Bridgewater said.

-He dismissed research done by the Chamber that did not find any Black license holders since a simple search of the 2019 RFA license winners would have found Nickelson.
+He dismissed research done by the Chamber that did not find any Black license holders.
+A simple search of the 2019 RFA license winners would have found Nickelson.

 “Two weeks in, and you ain’t said anything,” Bridgewater said.
-“You told a Congressman 56 licenses were issued under the adult-use program, and zero of them went to them that were Black, and that was all untrue.”
+“You told a Congressman 56 licenses were issued under the adult-use program, and zero of them went to them that were Black.
+That was all untrue.”

 He lamented the stories on the lack of Black cannabis license holders went viral.